 MyObjectCodec class should extend

 org.nuxeo.ecm.automation.server.jaxrs.io.ObjectCodec .
 Most common codecs provided by default into Nuxeo server are implemented into

 Client side, you should implement the

 Operations can be parametrized using MVEL scripting expressions.
-For more details about scripting you can look at Use scripting with operations.
+For more details about scripting you can look at Use of MVEL in Automation chains.